melatroid/autoPyPlusPlus/README.md

 > This software is currently under development.
 > **Backup your files before you start compiling!** Errors in the software or incorrect flags could delete your files!
 > It can contain bugs that crash your whole system... use it carefully.
-> Send us error reports with detailed text and screenshots to: dseccg@gmail.com
+> Send us error reports with detailed text and screenshots to: info@nexosoft-engineering.de

 ---